pheenarh/BANK-TRANSACTION-FRAUD-DETECTION/README.md

   ***Suspicious Transaction Percent = CALCULATE ([Suspicious Transaction Count]/[Total Transactions]) * 1.0***

 ## Visualization

 ![image](https://github.com/user-attachments/assets/1aaa280d-d795-44ab-ae42-66e0cc7b6ec8)

 ## Key Findings & Insights
-- **Customer Occupation Risk Analysis**
+- **Customer Occupation Risk Analysis:**
     Students dominate the suspicious transaction count significantly with 148 suspicious transactions.
     Other Occupations like doctors and retired individuals follow but with much lower counts.
 Students appear to be more vulnerable or involved in fraudulent activities.

   ![S transaction by occupation](https://github.com/user-attachments/assets/546289d3-6d2e-435e-bd1d-cf987ce98c18)

-- **Transaction Amount by Occupation**
+- **Transaction Amount by Occupation:**
     Transaction amounts are relatively high across occupations like student, doctor and engineer.
 High transaction amounts combined with suspicious activity in specific groups could signal riskier profiles.

   ![T amount by occupation](https://github.com/user-attachments/assets/8c9ac511-a1d1-423c-8ac6-d9eac89acbbe)

-- **Channel Performance and Risk**
+- **Channel Performance and Risk:**
     ATM channel accounts for most suspicious transactions.
 Online transactions have lower suspicious counts, implying either better controls or lower usage of the channel.

   ![S transaction by channel](https://github.com/user-attachments/assets/198da6cc-3974-418c-ae81-d11294e5b168)

-- **Transaction Type Analysis**
+- **Transaction Type Analysis:**
     Debit transactions account for the majority of suspicious activities compared to credit transactions.
 This indicates that fraudulent activities are more common with debit transactions.

   ![S transaction by T type](https://github.com/user-attachments/assets/b8283eb1-1011-4b93-99e4-0e928e07011f)

-- **Suspicious Transaction Rate**
+- **Suspicious Transaction Rate:**
     Out of the 2,512 total transactions, about 256 are flagged as suspicious.
 This means approximately 10.19% of all transactions are suspicious.
 This is quite significant and a more thorough investigation should be considered.

   ![fraud KPI](https://github.com/user-attachments/assets/1d267b5d-7999-49ad-914e-4bec924d2d4f)

-- **Top Locations with Suspicious Transactions**
+- **Top Locations with Suspicious Transactions:**
     San Diego, Austin and Detroit are the top cities with the highest number of suspicious transactions.
 These cities recorded between 10 to 12 suspicious transactions each.
 Concentration in specific urban regions suggest targeted fraud activities which needs to be looked into.

   ![S transaction location](https://github.com/user-attachments/assets/65cae548-9052-43a5-85dc-525914489e5c)

 ## Recommendations
-- **Targeted Monitoring for High-Risk Locations** Increase monitoring and preventive controls in San Diego, Austin, Detroit, Los Angeles and other top suspicious locations.
+- **Targeted Monitoring for High-Risk Locations:**
+    Increase monitoring and preventive controls in San Diego, Austin, Detroit, Los Angeles and other top suspicious locations.
 The implementation of a location-based fraud detection rules should be considered.

-- **Strengthen ATM Security**
+- **Strengthen ATM Security:**
     Since ATM channel is the most exploited, enhance the security measures around this channel and a more strict authentication method should be put in place.

-- **Student-focused Awareness Campaigns**
+- **Student-focused Awareness Campaigns:**
     Launch fraud awareness programs targeting students, educating them on how fraudsters operate and how to secure their accounts.
 Also educate them on the implication of money laundering and being involved in fraudulent activities.

-- **Analyse Debit Transactions more deeply**
+- **Analyse Debit Transactions more deeply:**
     Since debit transactions show higher fraud rates, implement a stricter fraud checks for debit card usage and also conduct enhanced due diligence when a customer is making a suspicious withdrawal amount in the branch.
 Also explore transaction patterns like multiple small transactions or cross-region usage of debit cards.

-- **Dynamic Risk Scoring**
+- **Dynamic Risk Scoring:**
     Implement a dynamic risk scoring model based on location, occupation, transaction type and amount to prioritize transaction reviews.
 This will help flag suspicious transactions based on real-time.

-- **Review Large Transactions in High-Risk Occupations** Pay closer attention to high transaction amounts from students whether credit or debit and newly registered accounts to detect potential money laundering activities early.
+- **Review Large Transactions in High-Risk Occupations:**
+    Pay closer attention to high transaction amounts from students whether credit or debit and newly registered accounts to detect potential money laundering activities early.

 ## Conclusion
 This analysis provides a comprehensive overview of customer transaction patterns and highlights key areas of potential fraud risk.
 Out of 2,512 transactions, 256 (approximately 10.19% were identified as suspicious.
 A deeper analysis reveals that;